Solar + Batteries: The Right Thing to Power my Home?

 Part 2 of our Series on Solar + Batteries

-For the rest of the series on Battery Storage, also see Part 1 (Understanding the Buzz Around the Tesla PowerWall), and Part 3 (Next-Gen Battery Technologies)
+For the rest of the series on Battery Storage, also see Part 1 (Solar + Batteries: Is Tesla’s PowerWall the iPhone of Battery Storage?), and Part 3 (Solar + Batteries: Technologies on the Bleeding Edge)

-If you produce as much electricity as you consume in a year, this is considered to be a “net zero” home, not an “off grid” home.
-An “off grid” home is literally independent from the utility, and while this sounds romantic, traditionally it is not (as can the numerous RE staffers who have lived/currently live off-grid can tell you!).
+If you produce as much electricity as you consume in a year, your home is considered to be a “net-zero” home, not an “off-grid” home.
+An “off-grid” home is literally independent of the utility, and while this sounds romantic, traditionally it is not (as can the numerous RE staffers who have lived/currently live off-grid can tell you!).

-Due to the limited power storage capabilities of batteries, off grid homes are generally designed to have significantly reduced electric loads compared to a conventional home.
+Due to the relatively limited power storage capabilities of batteries, off-grid homes are generally designed to have significantly reduced electric loads compared to a conventional home.
 This may mean propane for refrigeration and backup heat, rather than electric options.
 Even loads that seem inconsequential (coffee pots, hair dryers, computer servers) are significant loads in an off-grid scenario.
-Having an off grid home be heated by air source heat pumps or get its hot water from an efficient electric tank is unrealistic, unless cost is no object.
-In addition, because batteries are generally relatively short term energy storage devices (meant to store energy for a couple days or a week, not several months), being off the grid means you have to size your solar array to meet your needs at the worst (least sunny) times of year, compared to a grid tied system which can be sized based on your cumulative annual load and production.
-The result is that for the same house, an off-grid solar system might be as much as 2x as large as even a grid tied system design to get you to ‘net zero’.
+Having an off-grid home that is heated by air source heat pumps or gets its hot water from an efficient electric tank is unrealistic unless cost is no object.
+In addition, because batteries are generally relatively short-term energy storage devices (meant to store energy for a couple days or a week, not several months), being off-the-grid means you have to size your solar array to meet your needs at the worst (least sunny) times of year, compared to a grid-tied system which can be sized based on your cumulative annual load and production.
+The result is that for the same house, an off-grid solar system might be as much as twice as large as a grid-tied system designed to get you to “net-zero”.

 Will advances in battery technology like the Tesla PowerWall change this?
 Maybe.
-Currently the PowerWall is competitive with traditional lead acid battery systems used in off-grid systems, but, the limitations of the technology are still such that for most high electricity loads, it makes sense to conserve or find an alternative (such as propane) than to simply add more batteries.
+Currently, the PowerWall is competitive with traditional lead-acid batteries used in off-grid systems, but, the limitations of the technology are still such that for most high electricity loads, it makes sense to conserve or find an alternative (such as propane) than to simply add more batteries.

 Residential Backup Power

-Residential hybrid backup power or, grid tied solar systems with battery backup offer the best of both worlds of grid tied and off grid solar systems – you can benefit from all the advantages of grid-tied solar (ability to bank solar credits in the summertime, reliable electrical service at night/during the winter) with the added bonus of being able to power your home from sunshine alone if the grid goes down.
+Residential solar + battery backup power or, grid-tied solar systems with battery backup is a hybrid system that offers the best of both worlds of grid-tied and off-grid solar systems – you can benefit from all the advantages of grid-tied solar (the ability to bank solar credits in the summertime, with reliable electrical service at night/during the winter) with the added bonus of being able to power your home from sunshine alone if the grid goes down.

-While traditional grid tied solar arrays deactivate automatically when the power grid goes down (a safety constraint that is required for UL listing of the inverter), hybrid backup power systems include an automatic transfer switch and the ability to operate in both ‘grid interactive’ and ‘island’ mode, providing automatic and secure backup power in case of a utility outage.
-Just like a traditional standby generator, when the hybrid backup power system senses a utility outage, the transfer switch isolates the whole house (or just a sub panel of critical loads) from the utility entirely.
-Those loads are then powered from the batteries and/or the solar array for as long as the grid is down and the solar + energy stored in the batteries can meet the demand.
+While traditional grid-tied solar arrays deactivate automatically when the power grid goes down (a safety constraint that is required for UL listing of the inverter), solar + battery backup power systems include an automatic transfer switch and the ability to operate in both “grid interactive” and “island” mode, providing automatic and secure backup power in case of a utility outage.
+Just like a traditional standby generator, when the “solar battery” backup power system senses a utility outage, the transfer switch isolates the whole house (or just a subpanel of critical loads) from the utility entirely.
+Those loads are then powered by the batteries and/or the solar array for as long as the grid is down and the solar + energy stored in the batteries can meet the demand.

-Though most residential electricity consumers pay a fixed cost per kWh regardless of time of day, the wholesale spot market price of power varies substantially throughout the day and throughout the year depending on both the aggregate demand for electricity as well as the available supply.
-Wholesale power is cheap when demand is low and supply is plentiful, but gets very expensive when demand spikes and supply is constrained (the typical coincidence of solar production with these expensive wholesale peaks is one of the reasons that the Value of Solar Study found that solar provides such a substantial benefit to all rate payers).
+Though most residential electricity consumers pay a fixed cost per kilowatt-hour regardless of time of day, the wholesale spot market price of power varies substantially throughout the day and throughout the year depending on both the mass demand for electricity as well as the available supply.
+Wholesale power is cheap when demand is low and supply is plentiful but gets very expensive when demand spikes and supply is constrained (the typical coincidence of solar production with these expensive wholesale peaks is one of the reasons that the Value of Solar Study found that solar provides such a substantial benefit to all ratepayers).
 The lack of pricing signals being passed from the wholesale markets on to the end customers represents a substantial market failure as the consumer is insulated from any price signals from the market which might otherwise encourage them to alter their behavior.

-As rate payer advocates and utility regulators increasingly recognize how expensive peak power demand is for all rate payers (not just in energy cost, but in the cost of building transmission infrastructure that we all pay for all year long, just to support these short term worst case peaks), they are increasingly encouraging the adoption of so called, Time of Use (TOU) rates for some class of customers.
+As ratepayer advocates and utility regulators increasingly recognize how expensive peak power demand is for all ratepayers (not just in energy cost, but in the cost of building transmission infrastructure that we all pay for all year long, just to support these short-term worst case peaks), they are increasingly encouraging the adoption of so-called, Time of Use (TOU) rates for some classes of customers.
 TOU rates are rates that vary throughout the day or throughout the year to encourage those customers who have the ability to do so, to move some of their consumption from periods of high demand to periods of low demand.
-Not all customers have the ability to shift loads to ‘off peak’ times, but for those who do, TOU rates may offer an opportunity for substantial savings compared to buying power all year at the ‘average’ price as most of us currently do.
+Not all customers have the ability to shift loads to ‘off-peak’ times, but for those who do, TOU rates may offer an opportunity for substantial savings compared to buying power all year at the “average” price as most of us currently do.